 The Rose Ceremony

-Martinmas Lantern Walk
+Festival of Light – Martinmas Lantern Walk

 Fresh!
 Spring Fundraiser – Silent Auction

-Each spring in March/April the Tucson Waldorf School holds its most significant fundraiser of the year, Fresh!, to support the Waldorf Fund (supporting your teacher’s salary).
+Each spring the Tucson Waldorf School holds its most significant fundraiser of the year, Fresh!, to support the Waldorf Fund (supporting your teacher’s salary).
 The Silent Auction is an adult-only dinner event celebrating community and Waldorf education.

-In ancient traditions, the lovely festival of May Day marks what is considered the first day of summer in Celtic lands, and also is connected to Flora, the Roman goddess of spring.
+In ancient traditions, the festival of May Day marks what is considered the first day of summer in Celtic lands, and also is connected to Flora, the Roman goddess of spring.
 A Maypole is another wonderful tradition and is a representation of the tree of life.
 Typically, there is a large Maypole with flowers on the top and ribbons hanging from it to weave in and out with skipping songs and dances.
 We all join hands and hearts around the Maypole to rejoice in all of life’s awakenings while we embrace the oncoming warmth and shimmering brilliance of summer!
 The children make crowns with flowers and finger knitting.
 Families come, lay blankets down and join others to share picnics.